CUH Logo

-During your ultrasound examination we have found that your baby has an area on the lip that has not formed correctly.
+During your ultrasound scan, we have found that your baby has an area of the upper lip that has not formed completely.
 This is called a cleft lip.

 What does this mean?